Associate Professor

 • Power transformation: transforming data using a power function

-Q9.
-What is role of molecular biotechnology in plant breeding?
+Q. What is the role of molecular biotechnology in plant breeding?

 Ans.